 15. Dry Tortugas National Park – Florida

-Yes, there’s something even cooler beyond the uninhibited fun of Key West.
-Head 70 miles west of Key West and you’ll find Dry Tortugas National Park.
-Its home to Fort Jefferson, an unfinished fortress that the U.S. Navy began building in 1847.
-This place is secluded from the world.
-So much so that you can only access it by boat or seaplane.
-A fine way to unplug from the rest of the world.Florida flight deals
+Yes, there’s something even cooler beyond the fun of Key West.
+Head 70 miles west from the popular Florida destination and you’ll find Dry Tortugas National Park, which is home to 19th-century Fort Jefferson, an unfinished fortress that the U.S. Navy began building in 1847.
+This place can only be reached by boat or seaplane, making it not just one of the most beautiful places in the US, but also one of the most secluded.
+It’s a fine place to unplug from the rest of the world.

 16. Bonneville Salt Flats – Utah

 You’ll be hard-pressed to find someplace flatter on earth.
 The Bonneville Salt Flats are what’s left of a prehistoric lake that covered the area until about 14,500 years ago.
 Now it’s the home to Speed Week in mid-August, where racers look to break land speed records.
 The Flats can get awfully hot in the summer (120 degrees Fahrenheit), so maybe stay away during that time of year.
-We wholly recommend heading out to the area after a bit of rain, which turns the area into a giant mirror.
+We wholly recommend heading out to The Flats after a bit of rain, which turns the area into a giant mirror.